InnerSourceCommons/managing-innersource-projects/infrastructure/infrastructure.md

 ## Communication channels infrastructure

-Inner source is about cultural change.
+InnerSource is about cultural change.
 And that cultural change is based on transparency and meritocracy.
 Communication channels should be open within the organization, and anyone is allowed to post to them.